 - a.
-Skylight, solar panel, and chimney materials and elements should be consistent with the selected architectural style and be fully integrated into the roof design. - b.
-Solar panels should be oriented to the south to maximize efficiency and establish visual consistency across buildings. - c.
-Flashing, sheet metal, and framing should be colored to match the roof material - d.
+Skylight, solar panel, and chimney materials and elements shall be consistent with the selected architectural style and be fully integrated into the roof design, excepting solar panels which may be roof mounted. - Solar panels should be oriented to the south to maximize efficiency and establish visual consistency across buildings. - c.
+When installed on top of a residence, solar panels should be appropriately placed flat on the roof structure to minimize visibility from off-site - d.
+Flashing, sheet metal, and framing should be colored to match the roof material, and exposed metal should be anodized, or factory finished to match surrounding roof materials.

+Appropriate: Porches are consistent with the selected architectural style and integrated into the design of the building.

+- e.
 For skylights, employ the following strategies: - i.
 Glazing should be clear, flat, or non-reflective. - ii.
-Tubular. domed. or "bubble" skylights shall not be used. - iii.
+Tubular, domed, or "bubble" skylights shall not be used. - iii.
 Skylights should be mounted on the same plan and angle as the roof. - iv.
 To eliminate skyward glare, interior lights should not be oriented upward through skylights.